aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-loadoptions/convert-shape-to-office-math/_index.md

 url: /net/programming-with-loadoptions/convert-shape-to-office-math/
 ---

-When working with documents containing math shapes in a C# application, you may need to convert them to Office math formulas for better compatibility and presentation.
+When Words Processing with documents containing math shapes in a C# application, you may need to convert them to Office math formulas for better compatibility and presentation.
 With the Aspose.Words library for .NET, you can easily convert shapes into Office math formulas while loading a document.
 In this step-by-step guide, we'll walk you through how to use Aspose.Words for .NET C# source code to load a document with converting shapes to Office math formulas using LoadOptions.

 ## Understanding the Aspose.Words library